 With the encouragement of my then-girlfriend and now-wife, Jessica, I dedicated the top of the strip to a vegetable/herb garden.
 She took charge of this area.
 The zucchini went crazy, and so did the tomatoes and thyme.

 I dedicated the bottom portion to native/drought-tolerant plants.
 I purchased some of the plants at the Idaho Native Plant Society’s annual sale.
+(The sale is this weekend -- Saturday, April 29.
+See information below.)
 The group’s sale is great.
 The plants at the sale are organized by the watering and environmental needs of each so you can match the plants to your site’s needs, and the prices are reasonable.
 (I’m so dedicated to their sale that I even went this past year on my wedding day before the ceremony!)

 I focused on plants that need very little water and like lots of sun.
 These are the plants that have done especially well on my north-facing, sloped strip of former grass:

 ▪ Chamaebatiaria millefolium fernbush

 ▪ Dwarf rubber rabbitbrush

 The fringed sage and the lavender in particular have really thrived.
 They’ve put up volunteers all over the place, including an adjacent rock garden and even in a seam on my driveway.

 I water these plants occasionally, but I can go for a week or more in the summer without watering, and they’ll be just fine.
 After a few seasons in the ground, they are already taking up a fair amount of space and look pretty nice, despite not being precisely organized.